Sadly, all of us have been affected by the coronavirus (COVID-19) pandemic and our lives have changed in unimaginable ways.

-My priority on re-opening is to keep you as safe as possible, and prior to re-opening I have implemented a number of changes which I would like to make you aware of.
+My priority on re-opening was to keep you as safe as possible, and prior to re-opening I implemented a number of changes which I would like to make you aware of.
 During the time I have been shut, I have completed the Coronavirus (COVID-19) Infection Prevention and Control course which is accredited by the Guild of Professional Beauty Therapists and Holistic Therapists Ltd, the UK trade body for our industry.
 I have also made myself fully aware of the latest government guidelines pertaining to my industry and keep up to date with changes as they occur.
 I have since made a number of adjustments to the way that I operate that you will notice when you visit.

 Booking and cancelling appointments

 If I feel ill or have symptoms of C0VlD-19, I will self-isolate immediately and not work.
 This may mean that I have to cancel your appointment at short notice.
 I appreciate that this may be inconvenient but it is done entirely for your own safety.
 If your appointment is cancelled you will be able to re-book again.